OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-recording-java.md

 - **Backend**: SpringBoot app with the following classes (`src/main/java` path, `io.openvidu.recording.java` package)
 	- `App.java` : entrypoint for the app
-	- `MyRestController.java` : controller for managing the token to enter the OpenVidu Session
+	- `MyRestController.java` : controller for managing the token to enter the OpenVidu Session<br><br>

 - **Frontend templates**: Plain JS/HTML/CSS files served by the backend (`src/main/resources/templates`)
-	- `index.html` : template with the recording features
+	- `index.html` : template with the recording features<br><br>

 - **Frontend static files** (`src/main/resources/static`)
  	- `openvidu-browser-VERSION.js` : openvidu-browser library.
 You don't have to manipulate this file
 	- `style.css` : some CSS classes to style the templates

 Although this tutorial includes several methods to make the backend-frontend communication effective, we will focus on the recording features.
-The application shows how to manage the recordings using the [OpenVidu Recording API](reference-docs/REST-API/#the-recording-object) provided by [openvidu-java-client](reference-docs/openvidu-java-client/#manage-recordings)
+The application shows how to manage the recordings using the [OpenVidu Recording API](reference-docs/REST-API/#the-recording-object){:target="_blank"} provided by [openvidu-java-client](reference-docs/openvidu-java-client/#manage-recordings){:target="_blank"}.

 #### 1) Start the recording: